Contribution limits differ for IRAs and 401(k)s

-Even if we wanted to contribute unlimited amounts to our retirement accounts, the IRS wouldn’t let us.
-In return for the tax breaks and tax-advantaged savings, it sets annual contribution limits for the Roth IRA, the Traditional IRA and the 401(k).
-Let’s take a closer look at the terms—and also what to do if you contribute too much.
+Even if we wanted to contribute unlimited amounts to our retirement accounts, the Internal Revenue Service (IRS) wouldn’t let us.
+In return for the tax breaks and tax-advantaged savings, the IRS sets annual contribution limits for Roth IRAs, traditional IRAs and 401(k)s.
+Here’s what you need to know.

 Types of Contributions

 The allowable amount you can contribute to a retirement account depends on two factors: your age and your income.
 In addition, each plan has two different types of contributions.
 The first, which applies to most investors, is a “regular contribution.”

 The second is a “catch-up contribution,” an extra amount available to people who are at least 50 years old.
 These investors may have less time to save for retirement, and less time for their assets to grow.
 So they can stash away more money each year, in the hope their investments will “catch up.”

 Roth IRA Annual Contribution Limits